-It’s important to consider if your business is ready to export, and that you understand what that entails.
-Exporting consumes time and money, and requires strong management commitment.
+To know if your business is ready to export, you need to understand what that entails.
+Exporting consumes time and money, plus strong management commitment.

 (Please read-on, or if you prefer click here for a video on the subject.)